Xecades/Notes/docs/index.md

 ## Why am I using English?

 (It is said that) English courses are not required for [Turing Class](http://www.cs.zju.edu.cn/turingclass_en/).
 To make up for that, I'm considering using English for my notes.

+## Privacy

+This site is hosted on [GitHub Pages](https://pages.github.com/), which is a static site hosting service.
+GitHub Pages *does* collect [IP address](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#data-collection), but I don't have access to it.
+I'm using [Google Analytics](https://analytics.google.com/) to collect statistics of visitors.
+The only two cookies the site generates are from Google Analytics.
+If you don't want to be tracked, you can use an ad blocker to block it.
+The only third-party plugin used in this site is [MathJax](https://www.mathjax.org/), which is used to render math notations.
+I have no idea how to harvest data from MathJax.
+If you have any other concerns, you can check the source code from [GitHub](https://github.com/Xecades/Notes).